 - Lightheadedness and risk of falls due to inhalation of fumes

 - Injuries caused to excessive fatigue because of overwork, from having to work multiple shifts

-Many injuries associated with welding can be catastrophic and life-altering for many workers.
-While many have the potential to limit your ability to work, they can have a negative effect on other parts of a worker’s life.
+Many injuries associated with welding can be catastrophic and life-altering for workers.
+While many injuries have the potential to limit your ability to work, they can also have a negative effect on other parts of a worker’s life.
 It is often necessary for the injured welder to undergo extensive medical treatment and even long-term rehabilitation, which can mean they are unable to return to work for an extended period of time; some take months or years to recover, and many become permanently disabled.

 How to Avoid Welding Injuries

 The tremendous amount of potential risk is why the Occupational Safety and Health Administration (OSHA) has put in place so many regulations to protect welders.
 For example, welders are required to wear safety shoes and masks equipped with protective lenses designed to prevent burns and eye injuries.

 It is also necessary for welders to work in properly ventilated areas, in order to minimize the risk of inhalation of gases and particulates that are produced during the welding process.
 In addition to providing welders and their assistants with the proper personal protective equipment and the proper training, employers and others responsible for the workplace are required to inspect and assess all aspects of the worksite.